 Preparation and Initiation of Renal Replacement Therapy

-Once the CKD progression is noted, the patient should be offered various options of renal replacement therapy.
+Once the CKD progression is noted, the patient should be offered various options for renal replacement therapy.

 Indications for Renal Replacement Therapy